IamCathal/booksbooksbooks/README.md

 # booksbooksbooks

-I use GoodReads for my book reccomendations and I buy my books mostly from TheBookshop.ie.
+I use [GoodReads](https://www.goodreads.com/) for my book reccomendations and I buy my books mostly from [TheBookshop.ie](https://thebookshop.ie/).
 I made this project to be able to automatically check if books on my "shopping list" are available on TheBookshop.
-Still in active development and if there is not an official release version then don't expect even master to work properly all of the time
+Still in active development and if there is not an official release version then don't expect even master to work properly all of the time (I do use it myself at the moment so it should work).

 |      |  |
 | ----------- | ----------- |